-Human trafficking is a problem that has been drawing the attention of media worldwide since the end of Cold War Era.
-It is a criminal activity that is often described as modern day slavery.
+Human trafficking is a problem that has been drawing the attention of media worldwide since the end of the Cold War Era.
+It is a criminal activity that is often described as modern-day slavery.

 According to the Uganda 2014 Trafficking in Persons Report presented by the US Department of State, Uganda is a source, transit, and destination country for women, children and men subjected to trafficking in persons, specifically conditions of forced labor, child labor and sexual exploitation.

 On record, there are about 837 reported cases of human trafficking according to the National Prevention of Trafficking in Persons Office under the Ministry of Internal Affairs.

 Raymond Kagumire and his team is trying to fight this status quo through Not For Sale, an organization that has set out to build a strong network of advocates to fight against modern-day slavery.

 “My story begins when we were having dinner about 4 years ago at home and mentioned to my sister that one day I would love to market a beer.
 She later introduced me to a Swedish technology executive, Ulf Stenerhag who had a desire to expand his beer brand “Not For Sale Ale” that donates 100% of the profit to Not For Sale organization to fight human trafficking.”
 Raymond states.